 Identify the Problem

 Maintaining good sleep should be one of your highest priorities during all stages of life.
-There are many healthy changes one can make to facilitate restorative sleep, all of which are simple to implement yet effective at preventing complications.
+One can make many healthy changes to facilitate restorative sleep, all of which are simple to implement yet effective at preventing complications.

 If you’re worried about your fragmented sleep and how it can affect your life expectancy, visit your local healthcare provider.
 They’re there to help, and they may be able to use the newest developments in age calculations to determine your sleep age and formulate a management plan tailored to your requirements.